fragwuerdig/hello-bare-metal/README.md

 - display by pushing into the VGA buffer
 - accept key input via interrupt handling.

 ... more to come.
 This is a hobby project to recall my times as embedded dev.
-Don't use it other than playing around.
+Don't use it for any activities other than playing around.
 And certainly don't boot it on your actual machine :P

 ## Run it